Swagi-REDACTED/Ps5-Controller-Utils/README.md

 next lemme say I'll continue updating this as I see fit if people want and need updates ill provide them no one will ever use this though more than likely

 # Directions:
+pretty easy to setup

-pretty easy 1.
-Just install python 3.13 or similar
+1. Just install python 3.13 or similar.

-2. Run "pip install pystray pillow pynput pydirectinput dualsense-controller" in powershell To install any missing dependencies
+2. Run "pip install pystray pillow pynput pydirectinput dualsense-controller" in powershell To install any missing dependencies.

-3. Run the CNK(Controller N' Keyoard).py script
+3. Run the CNK(Controller N' Keyoard).py script.

-4. if using the exe you should be good to skip steps 2 and 3 instead just run the exe after installing pythong
+4. if using the exe you should be good to skip steps 2 and 3 instead just run the exe after installing python.

-5. if for any reason the exe doesnt work please report the error and provide any logs you can
+5. if for any reason the exe doesnt work please report the error and provide any logs you can.

+6. It should now be available from you're system tray set it up to you're liking and enjoy playing mnk games with a controller!!

 # Pasted commentsVV
 -- as such theres some compatibility options built in to help it work with you're preferred game